vincentium123/Attractiveness-Methods-Evaluation/README.md

 Following these replications, I attempted one more test of my neural networks.
 A consistent finding in the literature has been that right-wing politicians are slightly more attractive than left-wing ones.
 No one knows why, but it’s been found in studies from Finland, the US, Germany, Australia, and the UK.

-I therefore conducted a quick test on images of members of the US Congress from 2011 to the present, using members of the Democratic Party as left-wing politicians and Republicans as right-wing.
+I therefore conducted a test on images of members of the US Congress from 2011 to the present, using members of the Democratic Party as left-wing politicians and Republicans as right-wing.
 All images came from [Voteview’s Member Photos Repository](https://github.com/voteview/member_photos).

 As a first step, I did a t-test, which did not show a significant difference.
-As, however, there are several major difference between the parties- Republican politicians are older and more likely to be white and male, I conducted a linear regression as well.
+As, however, there are several major difference between the parties- Republican politicians are older and more likely to be white and male- I conducted a linear regression as well.
 For a dependent variable, I used the attractiveness scores from my models.
 For my independent and control variables, I chose party, age, chamber (House/Senate), and gender.

 <h3><img align="center" height="400" src="https://github.com/vincentium123/Attractiveness-Methods-Evaluation/blob/main/images/stargazer%20congress.JPG"></h3>